 Working at Google requires a highly specific skill set and personality.
 For this reason, even someone with years of experience at a company like Microsoft or Amazon wouldn’t necessarily be hired at Google.
 That’s why Google employees have a saying: “Once a Googler, always a Googler.”
 They’re a tribe and a family, not just co-workers.
 Former Google HR Chief Laszlo Bock claimed in his 2015 book that about one-third of Google’s first 100 hires still work for the company.

 In summary, the unique standards for working at Google strengthens the bond between employees.
 When your company culture is unique, employees can’t imagine working anywhere else.
-At Google, the relationship between employees is enhanced even further by another element of their company culture: face-to-face interactions.
+At Google, employees’ relationship is enhanced even further by another element of their company culture: face-to-face interactions.

 Promote Interpersonal Interactions